 By the end of your second academic year semester of graduate study, consult with your advisor to form a Master’s program plan .
 Submit your plan using the Graduate Reporting System.
 While you have until the end of your second semester, you are encouraged to do this as soon as possible.
 Note that the program plan can be easily changed.

 Add and delete courses to your current plan using the Graduate Reporting System.
+Important!
+Use the notes section to describe what your changes are and why you are making the changes.
 You must change your program plan before adding or deleting any course in which you have received a grade.
 If you fail to do so, you must email the Graduate Director and Graduate Secretary to ask for a waiver to allow you to modify your MS program plan as requested.

 Master’s students do not form a guidance committee unless they are doing a Thesis option.
 Once students are ready to enroll in thesis credits, they are then required to form a guidance committee in consultation with your advisor.
 You can request an override to enroll in CSE 899 using the new override request system.
 See the CSE Graduate Handbook for more information.

 Consult with your current advisor and also the graduate director.
-When the change is approved, send formal notification to the graduate secretary.
+When everyone is on board, please complete the following steps.

 Apply for graduation via the MSU Registrar's office.
 You must apply within the first week of the semester you intend to graduate to have your name included in the commencement program announcement.
 In your final semester, you may enroll for fewer credits than normal if you only need fewer credits to fulfill your graduation requirements.